Nculak28/Engineering-Portfolio/README.md

   Link to UAV folder - [UAV Project](./UAV) and website - www.speedfesthaze.com

 ## Mechanical Design Projects
-- **[Crankshaft to Wave Motion Assembly]** – Designed assembly in SolidWorks to nake crankshaft move letters in a wave pattern, led 8 man team to manufacture.
+- **[Crankshaft to Wave Motion Assembly]** – Designed assembly in SolidWorks to make crankshaft move letters in a wave pattern, led 8 man team to manufacture.
 Link to Crankshaft/Wave folder - [Crankshaft to Wave Motion Project](./CrankWave)

 - **[Crankshaft to Fanning Motion Assembly]** – Designed assembly in SolidWorks to make crankshaft fan metal cards, led 7 man team to manufacture.